OfficeDev/teams-toolkit-samples/in-meeting-app/README.md

 ## Deploy to Teams
 - Schedule a meeting with at least one other participant.
-- Edit the scheduled meeting.
+- Edit the scheduled meeting in Teams client or Teams webapp.
 - Press the '+' button, then select 'Manage apps'.
-- Select the 'Upload custom app' from the bottom right corner.
+- Click the 'Upload custom app' from the bottom right corner.
 - Go to manifest/local folder and zip the three files under local folder.
 Ensure the zip file contains only three files, no extra folder layers in the zip file.
+- Select the zip file to upload.
 - Once you see it in a meeting's list of managed apps, press the '+' again to add it to meeting.
 - Join the meeting and open the app to see it in action.